hapi-swagger/hapi-swagger/README.md

 ## Quick start

-In your HAPI apps main JavaScript file add the following code to created a HAPI `server` object.
+In your Hapi apps main JavaScript file add the following code to created a Hapi `server` object.
 You will also add the routes for you API as describe on hapijs.com site.

 ```Javascript
 const Hapi = require('@hapi/hapi');